deciphers

 Designed for seven dancing bodies, Plasticity/Desires deals with notions of individual and mutual desires.
 Set against an enveloping soundscape, an imposing mass of raw clay and a dark pool of water forms the landscape that these people shape and excavate, like the elements of human nature: instinct, resilience, adaptability, contemplation, creativity, imagination.
 The discharge of energy, sustained investment and relentlessness reveals a sensuality and abandonment in the performers.
 The archaeology of their desires manifests itself in an accumulation of gestures that articulate the memories, traces and sensations they carry within them.
 In this space, the presence of water serves as a portal to the fantasies and delusions of the individuals on stage, allowing them to slip into a space where our collective perceptions are altered.

-Content warning: high volume
+Content warning: high volume, heavy smoke, strobe effects

 credits